Where BYU Can Move Up in the CFP Rankings this Week

 As always, teams that win big games could leapfrog BYU in the rankings.

-#15 Wisconsin: Wisconsin hosts Nebraska this weekend.
-The Badgers have a 70% chance to win according to FPI.
+#14 Wisconsin: Wisconsin travels to Minnesota this weekend.
+The Badgers have a 66% chance to win according to SP+.

-#16 Texas A&M: Texas A&M hosts Prairie View A&M. On the bright side, a win over Prairie View A&M probably won't be enough for the committee to justify moving Texas A&M ahead of BYU in the rankings.
+#15 Texas A&M: Texas A&M travels to LSU this weekend.
+The Aggies have a 79% chance to beat LSU according to SP+.

-#17 Iowa: Fewer teams fell faster from grace than Iowa this season.
-However, the Hawkeyes still only have two losses on the season and are an outside threat to BYU.
-It would help if they lost one more game.
-They take on Illinois this weekend.
+#16 Iowa: SP+ expects a close game between Iowa and Nebraska this weekend.
+The Hawkeyes have a 53% chance to win with an expected final score of 23-22.

 Follow Cougs Daily for future coverage: